TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/TrueNAS-Core.md

 {! include-markdown "../../../includes/hardlinks/docker-tree-full.md" !}

-These subfolders you need to create yourself using your preferred method.
-Set your permissions accordingly as well.
-If you use ACLs on the datasets you can replicate the usual 775/664 (UMASK 002) or 755/644 (UMASK 022) recommendation, but this guide only covers the use of basic permissions for mounting and expects the end user to fine-tune permissions via chmod, chown, and uid/gid/umask settings on the applications that will be utilizing the share.
+You must create these subfolders yourself, using your preferred method.
+Set your permissions accordingly, as well.
+If you use ACLs on the datasets, you can replicate the usual 775/664 (UMASK 002) or 755/644 (UMASK 022) recommendation, but this guide only covers the use of basic permissions for mounting and expects the end user to fine-tune permissions via chmod, chown, and uid/gid/umask settings on the applications that will be utilizing the share.

 {! include-markdown "../../../includes/support.md" !}
 <!-- --8<-- "includes/support.md" -->